svisser/crossword/README.rst

 Contributions are very welcome.
 If you've found an issue or if you'd like to suggest a feature please open a ticket at: http://github.com/svisser/crossword/issues.

+You should create a virtual environment first before installing the packages as described below.
+This keeps the dependencies separate from other Python packages on your system.
+See: https://pypi.python.org/pypi/virtualenv.

 You can install the packages needed for developing and testing this library by running:

 .. code-block:: bash